Hunter and Central Coast Development Corporation

 Honeysuckle HQ

-The final Honeysuckle lands to be transformed.
+Planning underway for the final Honeysuckle lands to be transformed

-The far western edge of Honeysuckle is comprised of two parcels of land: 'Honeysuckle Quays' on the waterfront side of Honeysuckle Drive, and 'Honeysuckle Quarter' on the city side.
+The far western edge of Honeysuckle is comprised of two parcels of land, including the last remaining waterfront development land on the northern side of Honeysuckle Drive, at the Hannell Street intersection – and the gateway development land on the southern side of Honeysuckle Drive, at the Hannell Street intersection.

 University of Newcastle